SidharthArya/SidharthArya/AWESOME-STARS.md

 - [ARMmbed/DAPLink](https://github.com/ARMmbed/DAPLink) -
 - [openwrt/openwrt](https://github.com/openwrt/openwrt) - This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins.
 We will continue to accept Pull Requests here.
 They will be merged
 - [hashcat/hashcat](https://github.com/hashcat/hashcat) - World's fastest and most advanced password recovery utility
-- [wazuh/wazuh](https://github.com/wazuh/wazuh) - Wazuh - The Open Source Security Platform
+- [wazuh/wazuh](https://github.com/wazuh/wazuh) - Wazuh - The Open Source Security Platform.
+Unified XDR and SIEM protection for endpoints and cloud workloads.
 - [fluent/fluent-bit](https://github.com/fluent/fluent-bit) - Fast and Lightweight Logs and Metrics processor for Linux, BSD, OSX and Windows
 - [yugabyte/yugabyte-db](https://github.com/yugabyte/yugabyte-db) - YugabyteDB - the cloud native distributed SQL database for mission-critical applications.
 - [coolsnowwolf/lede](https://github.com/coolsnowwolf/lede) - Lean's LEDE source